NAUT 002a/bx Advanced Deepwater Cruising

 Advanced Marine Weather

-CNET Skills Profile for Advanced Senior Skipper Course (302b)
+CNET Skills Profile for Advanced Senior Skipper Course (002bx)

-Mission: To train students at the advanced level to take command of vessel up to 50’ issuing orders and conducting the vessel safely at sea, awareness of environmental responsibility, marine weather judgments, judgments of vessel and equipment adequacy, refined sail trim, damage control and safety at sea, equipment use, applied rules of the road, day shape and light identification and their bearing in collision avoidance precautions, as well as emergency procedures.
+Mission: Train students at the advanced level to take command of vessels up to 50’, issuing orders and conducting the vessel safely at sea, awareness of environmental responsibility, marine weather judgments, judgments of vessel and equipment adequacy, refined sail trim, damage control and safety at sea, equipment use, applied rules of the road, day shape and light identification and their bearing in collision avoidance precautions, as well as emergency procedures.

 Profile Statement: Skills Taught